snehilvj/dmc-docs/docs/progress/progress.md

 ##### Interactive Demo

-.. exec-block::docs.progress.interactive
+.. exec::docs.progress.interactive
     :prism: false

 ##### Simple Example

-Progress component has one required prop: `value` – filled bar width in %.
+Progress component has one required prop: `value` - filled bar width in %.
 You can change bar color by passing `color` prop (by default theme.primaryColor will be used).

-.. exec-block::docs.progress.simple
+.. exec::docs.progress.simple

 ##### Multiple sections

 Multiple sections can be displayed instead of just one single bar.

-.. exec-block::docs.progress.sections
+.. exec::docs.progress.sections

 ##### Size